sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions:**

 - If usage is high:
-	- **Kubernetes:** Consider increasing memory limits in `Deployment.yaml` for the precise-code-intel-worker service.
+	- **Kubernetes:** Consider increasing memory limits in the `Deployment.yaml` for the precise-code-intel-worker service.
 	- **Docker Compose:** Consider increasing `memory:` of the precise-code-intel-worker container in `docker-compose.yml`.
 - If usage is low, consider decreasing the above values.